vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 author: rafael
 ---

-The VISTA Data Project is a Federal inter-agency health systems research and discovery project between the Defense Health Agency and the Veterans Health Agency to
+The VISTA Data Project is a Federal inter-agency health systems research and discovery project funded by the Veterans Affairs to

 > provide a single comprehensive security-enabled read/write data model for all VA VISTA data across all VA VISTA operational systems, establishing a common technical foundation for master data management and computable data representation and exchange between VA and DoD clinical information systems.